junxit/us-congress-bills-111/metadata.md

 - 2009-05-19 — Senate amendment agreed to: Amendment SA 1130 agreed to in Senate by Unanimous Consent.
 - 2009-05-19 — Senate amendment proposed (on the floor): Amendment SA 1130 proposed by Senator Dodd to Amendment SA 1058.(consideration: CR S5570)
 - 2009-05-19 — Senate amendment submitted
+- 2009-05-20 — Cleared for White House.
+- 2009-05-20 — DEBATE - Puruant to the provisions of H. Res.
+456, the House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+627. Pursuant to the provisions of H. Res.
+456 and at the conclusion of debate on the motion, the Chair will put the question in divided portions.
+- 2009-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-20 — Mr. Frank (MA) moved that the House agree to the Senate amendment. (consideration: CR H5823-5841; text as House agreed to Senate amendment: CR H5824-5832)
+- 2009-05-20 — On motion to agree to all but section 512 of the Senate amendment Agreed to by recorded vote: 361 - 64 (Roll no. 276).
+- 2009-05-20 — On motion to agree to section 512 of the Senate amendment Agreed to by the Yeas and Nays: 279 - 147 (Roll no. 277).
+- 2009-05-20 — Pursuant to the provisions of H. Res.
+456, the House is considered to have agreed to the Senate amendment. (consideration: CR H5840-5841)
+- 2009-05-20 — Resolving differences -- House actions: On motion to agree to all but section 512 of the Senate amendment Agreed to by recorded vote: 361 - 64 (Roll no. 276).
+- 2009-05-20 — Resolving differences -- House actions: On motion to agree to section 512 of the Senate amendment Agreed to by the Yeas and Nays: 279 - 147 (Roll no. 277).
+- 2009-05-20 — Resolving differences -- House actions: Pursuant to the provisions of H. Res.
+456, the House is considered to have agreed to the Senate amendment.(consideration: CR H5840-5841)
+- 2009-05-20 — The previous question was ordered pursuant to the rule. (consideration: CR H5840)
+- 2009-05-21 — Presented to President.
+- 2009-05-21 — Presented to President.
+- 2009-05-22 — Became Public Law No: 111-24.
+- 2009-05-22 — Became Public Law No: 111-24.
+- 2009-05-22 — Signed by President.
+- 2009-05-22 — Signed by President.